Coast Range, California

 The Aprilia Tuono and the author's Hayabusa atop Highway 175 Hopland Grade

 Many years have passed by since those rides Jeff and I shared.
 He married the ballerina, and they were blessed with two young boys.
-Highway 175 allowed us to drag a few knees, leave behind a few dragged hard parts, and our tires were considerably more worn by the time we reached the other side of the range.
-Grins and high-fives finished out the multi-day ride, and I’ve since brought many groups of riders to this road to experience it as Jeff and I did during those early years.
+Highway 175 allowed us to drag a few knees, and our tires were considerably more worn by the time we reached the other side of the range.
+Grins and high-fives finished out the multi-day ride, and I’ve since brought many groups of riders to this road to experience it as Jeff and I did during those early years two decades ago.
 There are only a few times in your life when chance and fate combine to put someone in your path that you connect with.
 Jeff was one of those people.

 Highway 175 - Photo Gallery